Skip to main content

 C++ Client

 ApertureDB server supports a JSON-based query language described in this documentation.
 Our recommended interface language is Python, but we do have a lightweight C++ client library.
-The C++ client library is available in this repository: aperture-data/aperturedb-cp.
+The C++ client library is available in this repository: aperture-data/aperturedb-cpp.
 It makes it easy for the user to send and receive the JSON files and binary data to an ApertureDB instance.

 Here is an outline of how to create a connection and send a query: